jbutcher21/aiclass/README.md

 # AI-Class: Senzing Mapping Assistant

-This repository contains an AI-ready Senzing Entity Specification and a production-ready system prompt to guide mapping of source schemata to valid Senzing JSON.
+This repository contains an AI-ready Senzing Entity Specification and production-ready mapping instructions to guide mapping of source schemata to valid Senzing JSON.
 It also includes a JSON linter and identifier crosswalk to standardize mappings.

 ## Prerequisites